 Must we?
 Phillips thought, looking at the trophies on the wall behind the Chief’s big, neat desk, on which the unsealed plastic evidence bag seemed totally incongruous.
 There was a picture of the Chief with president Reagan, both grinning.
 A framed medal from some operation in Vietnam.
 Two small maps, one of the Middle East, the other of Central America, with pink and blue pins stuck into them at various points.

 Phillips realized his mind had wandered when the Chief growled, “Is that right?”

 “Excuse me?”
 Phillips stumbled, looking away from the wall maps at the Chief.

-“I said, you executed the entry into the house without a hitch, after getting positive signs of entry on your surveillance equipment, but found no one?”
+“I said, you executed the entry into the house without a hitch, after positive signs of entry on your surveillance scanners, but found no one?”

-“Uh, yes sir,” he agreed.
+“Uh, yes sir,” Phillips agreed.
 “But we’re still searching the area for footprints and other evidence of unauthorized entry and egress.”

 “Yes sir,” Phillips said again.
 Nobody in the Agency’s current files wrote that indignant rebuke on the file.
-Or so it seemed, at any rate.
-Phillips wasn’t sure that handwriting analysis was such an exact science.
+Or so it seemed.
+Phillips wasn’t so sure handwriting analysis was such an exact science.